mug-n-ai/AstrOmakase/README.md

 wget -qO- https://lorenzomugnai.github.io/AstrOmakase/installer.sh | bash
 ```

-During the installation, if Omakub is not present, you installerwill be prompted whether to proceed anyway.
+During the installation, if Omakub is not detected, you will be prompted with the option to install it.

+>[!IMPORTANT]
+>If you choose to install Omakub, the installer will proceed with the Omakub installation.
+>After Omakub is installed, you will need to log out and log back in to apply the necessary environment changes.
+>Once you have logged back in, rerun the AstrOmakase installation script to complete the setup process.
+>If you choose not to install Omakub:

+>[!NOTE]
+>If you choose to not install Omakub, the installation will continue without Omakub.
+>Note that some features may be limited or unavailable without Omakub.

 ### Updates